Move over tequila, here comes Chinese firewater

 But he suggested the liquor could be better distributed to the swelling overseas Chinese community, which now depends on duty-free stores in airports to stay stocked.

-"Tequila has a very unusual flavor compared to more popular spirits," said Derek Sandhaus, industry consultant and author of a forthcoming book on baijiu appreciation.
+"Tequila has a very unusual flavour compared to more popular spirits," said Derek Sandhaus, industry consultant and author of a forthcoming book on baijiu appreciation.

 "But through clever marketing, good cocktails, and good management, it's earned a place on the bar shelf.
 I see no reason why the world's most popular spirit can't do the same."